Please feel free to comment on my review.

 The Target novelization doesn’t include the concluding monologue that the Doctor makes from the final episode of the story about the ‘tea getting cold’ and he and Ace have ‘got work to do’.
 Admittedly, it was written by script editor Andrew Cartmel and probably wasn’t in the original scripts.

-Just to go back to the postscript by Peter Darvill-Evans at the end of the book, essentially it’s him detailing what the situation is with the BBC not producing any more future ‘Doctor Who’ seasons and that W H Allen reassure the fans that new original ‘Doctor Who’ novels will be made.
+Just to go back to the postscript by Peter Darvill-Evans at the end of the book, essentially it’s him detailing what the situation is with the BBC not producing any more future ‘Doctor Who’ seasons and that W H Allen are reassuring the fans that new original ‘Doctor Who’ novels will be made.
 Nice that. 🙂

 I’ve greatly enjoyed the Target novelization/audiobook of ‘Survival’.
 It’s well-written by Rona Munro who goes into more depth in her story with characters and settings and it’s well-read by Lisa Bowerman.
 Hopefully Rona will contribute some more ‘Doctor Who’ stories in the near future here.